foobaz/lossypng/README.md

 tool by William MacKay.

 ###Discussion
-If multiple input files are given, lossypng will process them in parallel.
-Most images will compress in well under a second.
-Large images may take a few seconds.
+The main algorithm works by compressing the image using PNG's average filter.
+It quantizes the pixels in the PNG file, after the filter but before DEFLATE (zlib) compression.
+Since the image is decoded using the average filter, the pixel color values are not quantized and have full range.
+The resulting artifacts are less noticable than traditional quantization with a color palette.

-The compression artifacts produced by lossypng show up as dots and smearing towards the bottom right.
+The compression artifacts produced by the main algorithm show up as dots and smearing towards the bottom right.
 Images with a gradient in this direction exhibit banding.
 Text remains fully readable, but images with a lot of text will not compress well.

-The main algorithm works by compressing the image using PNG's average filter.
-It quantizes the output bytes of the PNG file, but since the image is decoded using the average filter, the pixel color values are not quantized and have full range.
-The resulting artifacts are less noticable than traditional quantization in color space.

 There is an alternative algorithm for paletted images that optimizes for PNG's Paeth filter.
 The average filter does not work well for paletted images because